Myrkie/BoothDownloader/README.md

 https://booth.pm/

 # Use
-> sign into booth and grab your accounts Cookie called `_plaza_session_nktz7u` and prove this to the console app or paste into generated BDConfig.json File
+> sign into booth and grab your accounts Cookie called `_plaza_session_nktz7u` and provide this to the console app or paste into generated BDConfig.json File
 >
 > paste URL or ID of item into program console.
 >